 The Male Gender is often decried today.
 Here’s what it represents from a Godly perspective.

 To be a male in today’s society is not always easy.
-Berated for their aggressivity or lack of leadership males do not always assume their responsibilities as they should.
-Males do, however, have an important role to play in human society.
+Berated for their aggressivity or lack of leadership, males do not always assume their responsibilities as they should.
+Men do, however, have an essential role to play in human society.

 Please keep that equality squarely in mind because now we have to talk about differences.
-It is clear that each of the 7 billion people who walk our planet is different.
+Each of the 7 billion people who walk our planet is different.
 But what about the genders?
-When I confirm equality of genders can I also confirm difference of genders?
+When I confirm the equality of genders, can I also endorse the difference between genders?

-27 So God created man (120 – adam – singular) in his own image, in the image of God created he him (853 – singular otow); male and female created he them (853 – plural otam).
+27 So God created man (H120 – adam – singular) in his own image, in the image of God created he him (H853 – singular otow); male and female created he them (H853 – plural otam).

 Even the translators of this Interlinear version took some liberty in the middle of verse 27.
-In the first part of verses 26-27 adam-man = humanity (singular).
+In the first part of verses 26-27, adam-man = humanity (singular).
 Grammatical gender agreement necessitates him in verse 27.
-In 2018 we’d say it to respect both gender and grammatically singular agreement but since humanity refers to numerous people, we could say them, which is what the translators did.
+In 2020 we’d say it to respect both gender and grammatically singular agreement, but since humanity refers to numerous people, we could say them, which is what the translators did.

 God created humanity in His own image, in the image of God created He humans.
 All humans have the image of God.
 In that, we are all equal.
-Note that this is the first reference to humans, so their equality is important in God’s eyes.
+Note that this is the first reference to humans, so their equality is vital in God’s eyes.
 Then verse 27 goes on to add, male and female created He them, clearly plural.
-Two distinct groups or genders, males and females, clearly differentiated by the plural them.
+Two distinct groups or genders, men and women, clearly differentiated by the plural them.

 We’re going to define these two genders: male and female.
 Who are they?
-What does the Bible say.
-We read this is English and think we know what male and female are.
+What does the Bible say?
+We read this in English and think we know what male and female are.
 Well, you’re in for a surprise.

 Here’s the Biblical Hebrew for male:

-I have to admit that when I saw Strong’s … the most noteworthy sex I figured I was in for a bumpy time explaining what this meant being a male myself, without losing my entire female readership!
+I have to admit that when I saw Strong’s, the most noteworthy sex I figured I was in for a rough time explaining what this meant being a man myself, without losing my entire female readership!
 I meditated on this for a long time, months, before I realized what this is all about.
 One might decry Strong’s concordance for just such seemingly sexist remarks.
 Is such an outlook warranted?

 Realize that Sam Kneller is not saying that the male gender is the most noteworthy sex.
 Strong says that based on the Biblical Hebrew in the Bible.
-Strong gives no explanation here as to why he said this.
-What we do know, again, from the Bible, is that God created the male first, then the female.
+Strong does not explain here as to why he said this.
+What we do know, again, from the Bible, is that God created the man first, then the woman.
 He also created the female out of the male.
-Is that noteworthy? it certainly is.
+Is that noteworthy?
+It certainly is.

 Let’s ask another question.
 Is God sexist?
 Is He a chauvinist?
-Since God created ALL humans equal then NO, God is not a chauvinist.
-Males and females are equal, we’ve established that clearly.
-By creating the male first and the female out of the male He is clearly differentiating between the genders and placing the male before the female.
+Since God created ALL humans equal, then NO, God is not a chauvinist.
+Males and females are equal; we’ve established that.
+By creating the man first and the woman out of the man, He is differentiating between the genders and placing the man before the woman.

 The first man (Adam) is of the earth, earthy: the second man (Jesus) is the Lord from heaven

-Let’s notice a key characteristic about the second man.
+Let’s notice a key characteristic regarding the second man, Jesus.

 And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.

-Adam and Jesus are the beginning and firstborn respectively of the physical and spiritual worlds.
+Adam and Jesus are the beginning and firstborn, respectively, of the physical and spiritual worlds.
 This preeminence of Christ corresponds to the noteworthy sex of Adam.
 Adam had to be the preeminent gender to fit the parallel.
-Colossians 1.18 confirms this in no uncertain terms with no less than three descriptives that can all be applied to Adam on a physical plane.
-Jesus is the Head of the body, Adam is the father of mankind.
-Jesus is the beginning, Adam was the physical human beginning.
-Jesus is the firstborn from the living who died.
+Colossians 1:18 confirms this in no uncertain terms, with no less than three descriptions that can all be applied to Adam on a physical plane.
+Jesus is the Head of the body; Adam is the father of humankind.
+Jesus is the beginning; Adam was the physical human beginning.
+Jesus is the firstborn of the living who died.
 Adam is the firstborn of the physical living.

-This blog post is an excerpt from chapter 8.15 of the book Origin of the Universe.
+This blog post is an excerpt from chapter 1.6 of the book Origin of Humankind.

 God made us and gave us the physical so we can better understand the spiritual.

-Check the meanings of the synonyms of preeminence in Col 1.18 to see who Jesus is and why Adam is the preeminent gender.
-Adam, the first physical human was a male and on a purely physical plane has these characteristics.
+Check the meanings of the synonyms of preeminence in Col 1:18 to see who Jesus is and why Adam is the preeminent gender.
+Adam, the first physical human, was a male, and on a purely physical plane has these characteristics.
 How males use these characteristics is summed up by human nature, choices and is revealed by their behavior.
-As we know, that behavior often does not represent what it should, to say the least.
+As we know, that behavior often does not represent what it should.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Male Gender – Its Significance and Why God Created it
+Please use the Social Network links just below to share this information from The Explanation, Male Gender – Its Significance and Why God Created it